Research

 The area of water resources planning, development, and management is a composite of many disciplines.
 Consequently, the Idaho Water Resources Research Institute believes that professional needs in these areas are best achieved by individuals with strong basic education in a traditional academic department enhanced by programs of study in water resources problems and professional practice.
 The university has developed procedures that encourage existing schools and departments to strengthen their programs in light of the special needs for water resources.
 The Idaho Water Resources Research Institute has coordinated masters and doctoral programs in several disciplines and specializations through various participating divisional programs.

-The objectives of the institute are to:
+The objectives of the institute include the following:

 1. promote water resources research and coordinate the efforts of the various university divisions and departments involved in water resources research;